anz-bank/sysl/README.rst

 Now you can execute Sysl as command line tool with ::

-  > core  --root demo/petshop textpb -o out/petshop.txt /petshop
+  > sysl    --root demo/petshop textpb -o out/petshop.txt /petshop
   > reljam  --root demo/petshop model /petshop PetShopModel

 If you are behind a corporate proxy you might want to consider setting up a global ``pip.conf``